 Many factoring agreements come with a long-term contract, sometimes lasting a year or more.
 If your business situation changes and you need to end the service before the contract is up, you could face a hefty early termination penalty.
 This can make you feel trapped, especially if the service isn’t working out for your agency.
 Before signing, make sure you understand the length of the commitment and what the penalties are for leaving early.
 Ideally, you want to find a partner that offers more flexibility and doesn’t lock you into a rigid, long-term arrangement that might not suit your future needs.

-“Due Diligence” Fees
+Understanding “Due Diligence” Fees

 Before a factoring company agrees to work with you, they’ll do some homework on your business and your customers.
 This is called “due diligence,” and it’s how they assess their risk.
 They’ll check your agency’s credit and, more importantly, the payment history of the clients whose invoices you want to factor.
 The problem is, some companies will pass the cost of this background check on to you in the form of a due diligence fee.
 This is another one of those surprise costs that can appear on your bill, so it’s always a good idea to ask about it upfront.

-How Factoring Affects Your Business Operations
+How Will Factoring Change Your Day-to-Day?

 Invoice factoring is more than just a financial transaction; it changes how you manage your agency’s day-to-day operations.
 When you partner with a factoring company, you’re not just getting quick access to cash—you’re also outsourcing a piece of your administrative work and introducing a new party into your client relationships.
 Understanding these shifts is key to deciding if factoring is the right move for your home care agency.
 It’s about weighing the immediate relief of steady cash flow against the costs and operational changes that come with it.